These Amtrak packing tips only need a little planning and careful packing.

-Here’s what I’d pack for an overnight Amtrak train trip
+Here’s what I pack for an Amtrak overnight train trip

 For a three-night cross-country trip, I’d have three tops to change into, plus the one that I wore on boarding day.
 No matter what season you travel, always have some kind of sweater or sweatshirt-type top to wear to the dining car.
 You never know how cold it could be in there.

 Comfy pants and more

 Since you’ll be sitting most of the day, be sure to pack one pair of comfy pants like sweat pants, yoga pants (you know…stretchy!) then pants or jeans for the dining car.
 So, three pants is good: one comfy, two for daytime (in case you spill something on one pair)

 For shower room down the hall if you don’t have a deluxe bedroom – pack a little bag with your shampoo, conditioner, tooth brush, tooth paste and flip-flops for the shower.

 Easy-on shoes (slip-ons) and pack the sneakers / flip flops(for the shower, see above) / slippers for your room.